caseycs/graphcms-caching-proxy/README.md

 ## Intro

 [GraphCMS](https://graphcms.com) is a good and affordable platform, however there are few thing to know about it:

 * it's very slow, up to 700ms for simple queries
-* it fails very often, so be prepared for having random downtime for 30 minutes or sometimes an hour, while using it on your homepage
+* it fails very often and there is no SLA for non-enterprise plans

+So be prepared that your application will render pages way slower and also for random downtime for 30 minutes or sometimes an hour, while using it on your homepage.

 My solution is to run caching proxy, which will be an endpoint for production application and will provide speed and stability.
 Together with purging the cache via webhooks on any modification of the content, that should help a lot.

 ## Usage